WooCommerce Tutorial: How to Set Up eCommerce on WordPress

 Installing themes on WordPress is fairly straightforward – simply go to your admin area and navigate to Appearance -> Themes.
 Then, click the Add New button to install a new theme.
 If you are still having trouble, check our step-by-step guide on installing WordPress themes.

-In this WooCommerce tutorial, we have compiled a list of the most popular free themes for your WooCommerce store:
+In this WooCommerce tutorial, we have compiled a list of the most popular eCommerce themes for your WooCommerce store:

 An excellent place to start is with, Illdy, a sleek, modern, and minimalistic WordPress theme.
 Although geared primarily towards portfolio sites, due to its single page design, it can also work well for a business website.
 It is also compatible with other popular plugins.